GermanHydrogen/Registration-Bot/README.md

 - Import of slotlists for e.g. campaigns
 - Notification/Reminding of users for upcomming events

-The medium version is recommended for larger communities, because it minimizes the api-traffic.
+The medium version is recommended for larger communities, because of minimized the api-traffic.

 ## Usage
 *English versions coming soon*